 Students who are NEW to living on campus for spring 2022 may start moving in at their building starting at 8 am on Sunday, January 10, 2021.
 You will get emails in late December with move-in information and resources.

 Because of security & logistical reasons, you will not have access to your room until you check in during the designated times.
 Some groups will have a coordinated early arrival (staff, pre-season athletics, etc.); those students will be contacted by the group coordinator regarding check in times.

 Look for specific check-in instructions when you arrive at your hall.
-Volunteer crews will assist you in unloading your vehicle if you sign up to move in early on Thursday.
-Their job is to get your belongings moved from your vehicle to the sidewalk as quickly as possible so that your vehicle can be moved to another location.
+Volunteer crews may be available for unloading your vehicle if you sign up to move in early on Thursday (fall move-in)

 Find your building and parking lots on our map